iniyanbala/movie-ratings-sql-project/README.md

 To demonstrate the queries working in practice, screenshots from the Kaggle notebook are included in the `screenshots/` folder.

 Example screenshots:
-- SQL queries and their results (e.g. top 10 rated movies)
+- SQL queries
-- Data loaded into SQLite
+- Results of the questions (e.g. top 10 rated movies)

 ### 1. Top 10 Highest-Rated Movies
 ![Top 10 highest-rated movies](https://github.com/user-attachments/assets/7ce87eee-9381-497a-8711-8b0ab3eb2242)